Jonathan House

 Jonathan M. House (born June 22, 1950) is an American military historian and author.
 He is a professor emeritus of military history at the United States Army Command and General Staff College.
 House is a leading authority on Soviet military history, with an emphasis on World War II and the Soviet influence upon modern operational doctrine.
 Together with David Glantz, he wrote multiple books on the Red Army operations on the Eastern Front, most notably When Titans Clashed: How the Red Army Stopped Hitler.

 Education and career

 A 1971 graduate of Hamilton College, in 1975 House completed his history doctorate and was commissioned out of Army ROTC at the University of Michigan.
 After numerous courses at the U.S. Army Intelligence Center and School (1978, 1979–80), he completed master's degrees in strategy (Command and General Staff College, 1984) and intelligence (King's College London, 2017).
-As a junior officer, he taught at the army's Armor School, Intelligence Center and School, and Command and General Staff College.